-- 1. On the RoboServer start the Settings application located in Start -> All Programs -> Kapow - 2.
-In the Settings application goto the certificates tab - 3.
-Click change and select the file API\robosuite-dotnet-api\example\server.pfx - 4.
+- On the computer running a RoboServer, start the RoboServer Settings application located in Start > All Programs > Kapow. - 2.
+In the Settings application go to the Certificates tab - 3.
+Click Change under API and select the file API\robosuite-dotnet-api\example\server.pfx - 4.
 When prompted for a password type 123.